GaelJimenezn/GaelJimenezn/README.md

 I bring:

 * 💡 Solid foundations in **programming & databases**
-* 🤝 Experience collaborating with multi‑disciplinary teams using Git/GitHub
+* 🤝 Experience collaborating with multi-disciplinary teams using Git/GitHub
-* 🔍 A detail‑oriented mindset with strong problem‑solving skills
+* 🔍 A detail-oriented mindset with strong problem-solving skills
 * 🚀 A growth mindset: always learning, always improving

 ---